 If the receiving school uses CPOMS, then the file will be transferred electronically.
+If the receiving school does not use CPOMs, the safeguarding report is downloaded and sent to the receiving school via secure email (eg Egress)

 Paper files are transferred separately from the main pupil file Where possible paper files are transferred by hand, and where this is not possible, they are delivered by secure post.
 A confirmation receipt is obtained.